cpcloud/span/docs/source/tdt.rst

 TDT File Structure
 ------------------
 There are two types of TDT files necessary to create an instance of :class:`span.tdt.spikedataframe.SpikeDataFrame`: one file ending in "tev" and one ending in "tsq".
+Note that this differs slightly from TDT's definition of a tank.

 TSQ Event Headers
 -----------------
-The TSQ file is fundamentally a C ``struct`` making it almost trivial to work with in `NumPy`_ using a compound `dtype`_.
+The TSQ file is a C ``struct`` making it trivial to work with in `NumPy`_ using a compound `dtype`_.

 According to `Jaewon Hwang
 <http://jaewon.mine.nu/jaewon/2010/10/04/how-to-import-tdt-tank-into-matlab/>`_,